1. What is a living trust?

 Choosing the right trustee to act on your behalf is very important.
 Your trustee will have considerable authority and responsibility and will not be under direct court supervision.

 Discuss your choice with an estate planning lawyer.
 There are many issues to consider.
 For example, would the appointment of one of your grown children cause a problem with his or her siblings?
 What conflicts of interest would be created if you name a spouse, child, business associate, or partner as your trustee?
-And will the person named as your successor trustee have the time, organizational ability and experience to do the job effectively?
+Will the person named as your successor trustee have the time, organizational ability?

 Once your trust has been signed, an important task remains.
 To avoid court-supervised conservatorship proceedings if you should become incapacitated, or the probate process at your death, your assets must be transferred to the trustee of your living trust.
 This is known as funding the trust.